Top 2% universities worldwide

 Offered at 4 locations

-Whether you have just finished Year 12 or finished years ago, our Diploma in Business is a Commonwealth supported place (CSP-funded) and will help you achieve your goals.
+Our Diploma in Business provides domestic students with a Commonwealth supported place (CSP-funded) and will help you achieve your goals.

-We are here to support you from start to finish.
+We are here to support you from start to finish whether you have just finished Year 12 or finished years ago.
 We ensure smaller class sizes, offer tailored support as you transition to university study, and provide a range of student services to help you succeed.

 For domestic students to be eligible for admission to the course, an applicant must have completed: